San Giulio Island: Geography

+The island is 275 m long (north/south) and is 140 m wide (east/west).
 The little island, just west of the lakeshore village of Orta San Giulio, has very picturesque buildings and takes its name from a local patron saint (Julius of Novara), who lived in the second half of the 4th century.
 The Church of San Giulio, Castellanza, which is located in Castellanza, Varese, northern Italy, was named after the island.

 The island is inhabited permanently by few families and the most historically relevant buildings are the Basilica di San Giulio and the Mater Ecclesiae Abbey.
 Most of the houses on the island are holiday houses or second houses.

 History

 The human presence dates back to the Neolithic and the Iron Age.
-According to the legend of Julius of Novara's life, during the roman period the island was abandoned.
+According to the legend of Julius of Novara's life, during the Roman period the island was abandoned.
+It is possible, though, that the island was a pre-Christian cultural centre.
+This would explain why Julius of Novara decided to build here the first church.
 In the 5th century, a small chapel (oratory) was erected on the island, probably to commemorate the evangelizer Saint Julius, who had died there.
+According to the tradition, Onorato, 7th bishop of Novara, acknowledged the strategic position of the island as a defensive bulwark against a possible invader from the Sempione.
 From archaeological finds, it is known that a new, larger church already existed in the 6th century: here Filacrio, the bishop of Novara, asked to be buried.
+Around the same time, an octagonal building - probably a baptistery - was erected in the middle of the island.
+In the XI century the island was described by Arnulf of Milan as inexpugnabile municipium.